Kuuuube/kanjigrid/README.md

 ## Improvements

-- Field selector now uses a dropdown instead of a text box.
+- Field selector now uses a dropdown/text box combo instead of a text box.

+- All decks can be searched at once by selecting `*` in the deck dropdown.

+- Key and key label are now centered.

+- Kanji grid and header line now fill the entire window width.

+- Background color is no longer hardcoded and will adapt to your Anki theme.

+- Default window size is larger to better fit modern display resolutions.

 ## Bug Fixes